IdGlow: Dynamic Identity Modulation for Multi-Subject Generation: Introduction

 To address these challenges, we propose \textbf{\ours{}} (Dynamic Identity Modulation for Multi-Subject Generation), a progressive two-stage framework designed to harmonize identity fidelity with aesthetic quality.
 The core philosophy of \ours{} lies in the \emph{dynamic modulation} of identity constraints based on the generative mechanics of the diffusion process, rather than applying them as static signals.

-In the first stage, we introduce Task-Adaptive Supervised Fine-Tuning (SFT).
-By employing dynamic ID loss mechanics---loss annealing for group fusion and temporal gating for age transformation---we establish a robust identity foundation while preserving the model's ability to adapt to complex contexts.
-We further design a badcase-driven prompt alignment module that generates spatially precise, context-aware instructions, eliminating the layout ambiguities that plague standard prompts.
-In the second stage, we leverage \textbf{Fine-Grained Direct Preference Optimization (DPO)}~\cite{rafailov2023direct,wallace2024diffusion} to further refine the results.
-Drawing on the success of preference optimization in aligning diffusion models~\cite{black2024training}, our DPO stage focuses on group-level aesthetics and texture preservation, utilizing curated preference pairs to mitigate common artifacts and enhance photorealistic quality.

-Our contributions are three-fold, centered on the synergistic integration of dynamic identity dynamics and group-level preference optimization: \begin{itemize} \item We propose \ours{}, a progressive two-stage framework for dynamic identity modulation in multi-subject generation.
+Our contributions are three-fold: \begin{itemize} \item We propose \ours{}, a progressive two-stage framework for dynamic identity modulation in multi-subject generation.
 This unified framework addresses the challenges of multi-subject synthesis across a wide spectrum of tasks, ranging from direct group fusion to complex structural transformations exemplified by age-transformed generation. \item We establish a Dynamics-Aware Identity Modulation Strategy grounded in the internal generative dynamics of the diffusion process.
 Unlike conventional static constraints, this strategy dictates that identity information should be injected according to the spectral evolution of denoising timesteps.
 Specifically, we introduce Task-Adaptive Loss Annealing to coordinate multi-subject interactions and Temporal-Gated ID Injection to resolve structural conflicts in age transformation.
 The latter selectively activates ID constraints only during the critical semantic window of $t \in [0.3, 0.6]$, effectively mitigating the Stability-Plasticity Dilemma by aligning loss intensity with the model's structural formation. \item We design a Fine-Grained Direct Preference Optimization (DPO) stage for joint identity-aesthetic alignment.
 By utilizing authentic multi-person group photos as positive anchors and curating preference pairs that target identity drift, multi-subject artifacts, and photorealistic degradation, this stage simultaneously recalibrates identity fidelity towards real-world distributions and ensures that all subjects are harmoniously integrated with high-fidelity, consistent textures. \end{itemize}